 National Hairball Awareness Day was launched back in 2006 by the National Museum of Health & Medicine in the USA.
 For cats and their owners, hairballs are pretty common – a natural result of a cat grooming itself and not usually a cause for concern.
 But sometimes, if not passed properly, hairballs can cause internal blockages.
 These blockages can lead to serious and, at times, life-threatening medical issues.
 National Hairball Awareness Day aims to spread the word about the dangers.

-According to a 2020 study by PDSA, the domestic feline population is estimated to be around 10.9 million.
+According to a 2021 study by the PSDA, the domestic feline population is estimated to be around 10.7 million.
 That’s a LOT of hairballs.

 Tips for preventing hairballs